Get 80% off your plan for your first 3 months*

 Types of funds in nonprofits

-Nonprofit organizations can have different types of funds, with official government standards providing classifications like restricted, committed, assigned, and unassigned based on the relative strength of the constraints that control how specific amounts can be spent.
-Here's a look into each type to better understand the characteristics and applications.
+Nonprofit organizations can have different types of funds.
+Official government standards provide classifications based on the relative strength of the constraints that control how specific amounts can be spent.
+Each type has distinct characteristics and applications.

 Restricted funds